Pantikapaion: Mithridates

 The last of the Spartocids, Paerisades V, apparently left his realm to Mithridates VI Eupator, king of Pontus.
 This transition was arranged by one of Mithridates's generals, Diophantus, who earlier had been sent to Taurica to help local Greek cities against Palacus of the Scythian kingdom in Crimea.
 The mission did not go smoothly: Paerisades was murdered by Scythians led by Saumacus, and Diophantus escaped to return later with reinforcements to suppress the revolt (c.
 110 BC).

 Half of a century later, Mithridates took his life in Pantikapaion, when, after his defeat in a war against Rome, his son and heir Pharnaces and citizens of Pantikapaion turned against him.

+First centuries AD

+Jewish community

+Several inscriptions dating to the first and second centuries AD mention the local synagogue (sometimes described as belonging jointly to Jews and God-fearers) is named as the supervising body for the legal transaction of freedom.
+A 3rd-century Hebrew funerary inscription for an individual named Isaac includes a blessing for peace; this inscription was cited by archaeologist Anna Collar as evidence of a broad resurgence in the use of the Hebrew language among the Jewish diaspora during the 2nd and 3rd centuries AD.
+From this same period, examples of menorah imagery appear alongside Hebrew names such as Seimon and Samouelos.